tjsullivan1/tjsullivan1.github.io/_includes/about_content.md

 ## The Blog

-I am an Oos guy working on my automation, cloud, and programming skills.
+I am an ops guy working on my automation, cloud, and programming skills.
 This blog will serve as a document repository as well as an explanation of the things that I am currently learning (Infrastructure as Code, AWS, Infrastructure Automation, Python).

 ## Projects